Roberto Luongo: Playing style

 Luongo played in the butterfly style of goaltending, dropping to his knees with his skates pointing outwards and his pads meeting in the middle in order to cover the bottom portion of the net.
-Owing to the style of play, groin injuries are common for butterfly goalies.
+Owing to the style of play, groin injuries are common for butterfly goaltenders.
 Luongo suffered one during the 2008–09 season and missed 24 games.

-An athletic goaltender, Luongo was known for having quick reflexes, particularly with his glove.
+As an athletic goaltender, Luongo was known for having quick reflexes, particularly with his glove.
 One of Luongo's early goaltending coaches, François Allaire, remembered Luongo to have had the "best catching glove [he'd] ever seen in a kid" when he first came to his goaltending school in Sainte-Thérèse-de-Gaspé, Québec, at the age of 14.
 Allaire is known to be a strong proponent of the butterfly style.
 At 6 feet and 3 inches, Luongo was able to cover a lot of net with his size.
 Observers also noted the strong concentration, competitiveness and mental aspects of his game.
 On the other hand, his puck-handling skills have been described as a weakness.

 His style began to be directed during his midget years with Allaire and Montreal-Bourassa goaltending coach Mario Baril.
-Luongo sent tapes of his play to Allaire during his rookie season in the QMJHL and his former goaltending coach advised him to be more aggressive and come out of the net more to cut off angles and challenge shooters.
-Later in his NHL career, the Canucks hired a new goaltending coach, Roland Melanson, prior to the 2010–11 season.
+Luongo sent tapes of his play to Allaire during his rookie season in the QMJHL and his former goaltending coach advised him to be more aggressive and come out of the net more to cut off angles and challenge shooters. the Canucks hired a new goaltending coach, Roland Melanson, prior to the 2010–11 season.
 Working with Melanson, Luongo began playing deeper in his crease against Allaire's original advice, allowing him to maintain positioning for rebounds.